 While I write this story, I am looking at my son, Beau.
 He is happily sitting on the couch wearing shorts and a t-shirt, munching on pistachios, and grinning while watching Ghostbusters, a movie he specifically requested to watch.
 To most people, this would be a very ordinary scene.

-By Holly Bortfeld Aggression is not uncommon in autism spectrum disorders where it’s usually a reflection of pain or lack of communication.
+Aggression is not uncommon in autism spectrum disorders where it’s usually a reflection of pain or lack of communication.
 First things first.
 Make sure it’s truly autism and not an emotional disorder such as ODD, Conduct Disorder, Borderline Personality Disorder, Bipolar Disorder or undiagnosed anger and conduct issues.
-These issues are rare, […]
+These issues are rare, but should be […]